marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 - Recommendation to standardize a data model for safe limits on frequency or speed of transitions to prevent device/component's damage.
 - Recommendation to standardize a data model to preserved measurement accuracy.
 - Model SLAs that include both performance (e.g., transition time) and device safety (e.g., cycle limitations).

+#### East-West Traffic/Energy Metrics
+- Recommendation to standardize a data model for new equipment interconnected East-West with optimized energy consumption.

 # Conventions and Definitions